ningrui-li/nonlinear_acoustic/field/field_c52_30mm/README.md

 - Lateral position ranged from 0.0 cm to 1.2 cm with 0.02 cm increments.
 - Depth position ranged from -5.2 cm to 0.0 cm with 0.05 cm increments.

 **Note: `nodes.dyn` and `elems.dyn` are not included as part of this GitHub repo because of their large file size.
-You must run `GenMesh.py` in order to generate the nodes and elements files to successfully run the rest of the code.**
+You must run `GenMesh.py` in order to generate the nodes and elements files to successfully run the rest of the code.
+There should be 326,655 nodes and 312,000 elements.**

 ### Solving for intensity field